Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Do Espresso Puck Screens Work?

 So, how effective are puck screens in creating better espresso shots?
 The jury is still out.
 Some people swear by them, and others prefer not to use them.
-We polled a group of Home Espresso Aficionados about puck screens and got an almost even split.
-Out of over 200 respondents, 51% said “No,” and 49% were “Yes.”
+We polled a group of Home Espresso Aficionados about puck screens and got 111 “No” votes and 107 “Yes” votes.
+That ended up at a 51%/49% No/Yes mix.
+Clearly, the vote was split!

 The value of puck screens seems to come down to your preferences.
 I’ve pulled my shots with and without a puck screen and my take is they help, sort of, with some debate across a few areas: